openSUSE/git-packaging-tools/README.md

 ## Packaging Tools

-This are tools that helps preparing/operating/modifying patches and spec files during the tough life of packager.
+This repo contains a set of tools, where main use case are whether package requires a set of patches, and for ease to track them, they are tracked in a separate Git repository that corresponds to the source code of the packaged release.
+The main aim of these tools is help prepare/operate/modify patches and spec files.

 ### Patch remixer